-The Board of Directors (the "Board" or "Board of Directors") of Western Forest Products Inc. ("Western", the "Corporation", "us", "we" or "our") have fixed the close of business on March 21, 2022, as the record date (the "Record Date"), which is established for the purposes of determining shareholders entitled to receive notice of and to vote at the Annual Meeting of Shareholders (the "Meeting") referred to in the accompanying Notice of Meeting (the "Notice").
-As at March 21, 2022, a total of 325,510,128 common shares (the "Shares") of Western were issued and outstanding.
-Each Share is entitled to one vote.
+The Board of Directors (the "Board" or "Board of Directors") of Western Forest Products Inc. ("Western", the "Corporation", "us", "we" or "our") have fixed the close of business on March 20, 2023, as the record date (the "Record Date"), which is established for the purposes of determining shareholders entitled to receive notice of and to vote at the Annual Meeting of Shareholders (the "Meeting") referred to in the accompanying Notice of Meeting (the "Notice").
+As at the Record Date, a total of 316,745,557 common shares (the "Shares") of Western were issued and outstanding.
+Each Share is entitled to one vote at the Meeting.